Natural Remedies for the Symptoms of a Hiatal Hernia

-A hiatal hernia occurs when a portion of the stomach pushes toward the chest or diaphragm area.
-This can, in turn, cause gastroesophageal reflux.
-By simply changing some of our habits, we can see significant improvement.
-It’s important to treat hiatal hernias so that they don’t get worse in the future, causing more serious health problems.
+A hiatal hernia happens when a portion of the stomach pushes toward the chest or diaphragm area.
+When this happens, it can also cause gastroesophageal reflux.
+Even just changing your habits can bring significant improvement.
+It’s important to treat the symptoms of a hiatal hernia so that it doesn’t cause more serious problems.

 Hiatal hernia and heartburn

-A hiatal hernia can be accompanied by an excess of stomach acid.
-We can combat this by avoiding acidic foods (like salt, sugars, fried foods and dairy products) and regularly eating alkaline foods rich in flavonoids:
+A hiatal hernia can come along with an excess of stomach acid.
+You can combat this by avoiding acidic foods (like salt, sugars, fried foods, and dairy products) and regularly eating alkaline foods rich in flavonoids:

 - Red Fruits

 - Fresh spinach